vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 ---
 date: '2022-11-18'
-description: This guide will introduce you to Micrometer in Spring Boot 3, gathering metrics from reactive streams and producing output to a host of observation infrastructure.
+description: This guide will introduce you to Micrometer in Spring Boot 3, gathering metrics from WebFlux, Reactive streams and producing output to a host of observation infrastructure.
 lastmod: '2022-11-18'
 linkTitle: Micrometer Observability with Reactive Spring Boot 3
 metaTitle: Using Micrometer Observation API with Reactive Spring Boot 3